Minimum System Requirements

 1. Navigate to RepositoryDatabases

-2. Select Oracle database(s) on which you wish to either create or upgrade APPM2 schema (you can name it differently) and click Upgrade Schema button (it creates the schema if it does not yet exist).
+1. Select Oracle database(s) on which you wish to either create or upgrade APPM2 and APPM_COLLECTOR schemas and click Upgrade Schema button (it creates the schemas if they don’t yet exist).
+You will need to enter SYSDBA credentials in order to allow APPM to create them.

-2. click appm.sql link to download the script and execute it yourself as sqlplus / as sysdba @appm.sql
+2. or, if you don’t want to provide SYSDBA credentials, click appm.sql link to download the script and execute it yourself as sqlplus / as sysdba @appm.sql.
+Then do the same with collector.sql.

 Note that every SQL sent to Oracle database during the installation of those schemas is logged in /srv/appm/vol/wf-log/server.log.